boldflight/BibleConverter/test_EPUB/output/1kings.md

 [39] Three years later two of Shimei’s servants ran away to King Achish son of Maacah of Gath.
 Shimei was told, “Look, your servants are in Gath.”
 [40] So Shimei got up, saddled his donkey, and went to Achish at Gath to find his servants; Shimei went and brought back his servants from Gath.
-[41] When Solomon was told that Shimei had gone from Jerusalem to Gath and had then returned, [42] the king summoned Shimei and said to him, “You will recall that I made you take an oath by the Lord, and I solemnly warned you, ‘If you ever leave and go anywhere, know for sure that you will certainly die.’
+[41] When Solomon was told that Shimei had gone from Jerusalem to Gath and had then returned, [42] the king summoned Shimei and said to him, “You will recall that I made you take an oath by the **Lord**, and I solemnly warned you, ‘If you ever leave and go anywhere, know for sure that you will certainly die.’
 You said to me, ‘The proposal is acceptable; I agree to it.’
-[43] Why then have you broken the oath you made before the Lord and disobeyed the order I gave you?”
+[43] Why then have you broken the oath you made before the **Lord** and disobeyed the order I gave you?”
 [44] Then the king said to Shimei, “You are well aware of the way you mistreated my father David.
-The Lord will punish you for what you did.
+The **Lord** will punish you for what you did.
-[45] But King Solomon will be empowered, and David’s dynasty will endure permanently before the Lord.”
+[45] But King Solomon will be empowered, and David’s dynasty will endure permanently before the **Lord**.”
 [46] The king then gave the order to Benaiah son of Jehoiada who went and executed Shimei.

 ## Chapter 3